Your cookie preferences

 With more and more apps requiring access to data services, it can be hard to work out what apps use how much data.

-You can check the exact usage on your phone.
+You can check exact usage on your phone.
 If you have an iPhone, fire up Settings, tap Mobile Data and scroll down to see which apps are using the most data.
 The one that’s eating up the most will appear at the top of the list.

 Android users simply need to tap into the Data Usage menu in Settings to see a detailed graph of how their data usage has changed over the previous months, as well as a list of apps that are hoovering up the most data.

-While these tools are great for giving you an overall picture of how much data you’re using, it’s good to know how specific services and usage break down too.
+While these tools are great for giving you an overall picture of how much data you’re using, it’s good to know how specific services and usage breaks down too.
 The following is a good guide:

 • Streaming one hour of video on Netflix, iPlayer or Amazon Prime – 644MB